-Compared nationally, the Rotorua Region has no lakes classified as being in 'excellent' condition (representing those close to their maximum potential ecological condition) and only one lake classified as being in 'high' condition (Figure 18 & 19).
+Compared nationally, the Bay of Plenty Region has no lakes classified as being in 'excellent' condition (representing those close to their maximum potential ecological condition) and only one lake classified as being in 'high' condition (Figure 19 & 20).

 A 'moderate' condition category contains the majority of the Rotorua Te Arawa Lakes and contains the largest proportion of lakes nationally.
-This 'moderate' condition group of Rotorua Te Arawa Lakes are representative of those lakes that are impacted in varying degrees by invasive weeds but still retain some native vegetation character
+This 'moderate' condition group of Rotorua Te Arawa Lakes are representative of those lakes that are impacted in varying degrees by invasive weeds but still retain some native vegetation character country's worst weeds, hornwort, as is the case in Lake Rotoehu, the only Rotorua Te Arawa Lake ranked in this 'poor' category.
+Three other lakes (Matahina, Aniwhenua, Pupuwharau) surveyed within the Bay of Plenty Region were also included in this category.

 A smaller proportion of lakes nationally are classified as being in a 'poor' condition.
-This group of lakes tends to represent those with extensive invasion and dominance by one of the country's worst weeds, hornwort, as is the case in Lake Rotoehu, the only Rotorua Te Arawa Lakes ranked in this 'poor' category.
+This group of lakes tends to represent those with extensive invasion and dominance by one of the

-Figure 18: The most recent LakeSPI scores for the Rotorua Te Arawa Lakes (red lines) are plotted with scores for a total of 242 New Zealand lakes.
-The LakeSPI Index is plotted on the yaxis (points), Native Condition Index as lines to the right and Invasive Impact Index lines to the left of the x-axis.
+Figure 19: Te Arawa Lakes (red lines) and 3 other lakes in the Bay of Plenty Region (blue lines) are plotted with scores for a total of 244 New Zealand lakes.
+The most recent LakeSPI scores for lakes for the Rotorua The LakeSPI Index is plotted on the y-axis (points), Native Condition Index as lines to the right and Invasive Impact Index lines to the left of the x-axis.
 Five categories of LakeSPI condition are indicated by labelled colour bands.

-Figure 19: Proportion of lakes that fall into each of five categories of LakeSPI Index for the region (12) and nationally (242), with number of lakes assessed shown in parenthesis.
+Figure 20: Proportion of lakes that fall into each of five categories of LakeSPI Index for the region (15) and nationally (244), . with number of lakes assessed shown in parenthesis.